raspacee/gen-express/README.md

-# create-express-app
+# spawn-express-app

-A simple ExpressJS skeleton generator with zero dependency
+A simple ExpressJS skeleton generator with zero dependency and customizable arguments

+## Install

+Run `npm install -g spawn-express-app`

 ## How to use

-Run `create-express-app <DIRECTORY-NAME> [OPTIONS]`
+Run `npx spawn-express-app <DIRECTORY-NAME> [OPTIONS]`

 ## Example